4-day Mt. Olympus ascent.

 After a meal and a good rest, at about 15:30 to 16:00, we set off for the muses’ plateau, our today’s destination.
 It will take us about 3.00’ hours via the wonderful Zonaria traverse, to reach the plateau, at 2720 m.
 A fantastic walk to reach a unique place!
 We are very close to the summits and the gods themselves!
 The north face of the Throne of Zeus, impressively dominates the place!
 Staying in a mountain refuge at such a place, greatly guaranties your chances of seeing an impressive sunrise over the Aegean Sea and Halkidiki at the other side of Thermaikos gulf.
 Settle in one of the two mountain refuges there, have a good rest and enjoy your evening meal.
 Duration of walk 6.00’ to 6.30’ hours moderate.
 Altitude covered, 1750m up.

 Today is the high summits day, starting off with the highest one, Mytikas!
 An early start and 30’ easy walk takes us to the base / starting point of the ascent to Mytikas (2918m), via the ”Louki” route.
 From here, the ascent is not a walk nor a technical climb, but a very interesting scramble about 250m long to the top.
 While at the summit, the words are not enough to describe the feelings and the views!
 Someone has to experience it!
-We leave the summit via the ”Kakoskala” route to continue climbing the summits “Skala” (2866m) first and then Skolio (2911m), the mountain’s second highest.
-Then back to Skala and down a cleft way back to the ”Zonaria” path and the plateau, where you will have ample time to relax prior to dinner.
-Altitude covered, 218m up twice and about 218m down twice.
-Approximate net walking time, 5.00’ hours, moderate.
+We leave the summit decsending either via the ”Kakoskala” route or via Louki, back to the ”Zonaria” path and the plateau, where you will have ample time to relax prior to dinner.
+Altitude covered, 218m up and the same down.

 Muses’ plateau - Throne of Zeus – Muses’ plateau – Petrostrouga – Gortsia – Litochoro